 Theoretical sampling, which occurs when the data are being analysed, allows researchers to find additional participants.
-Padgett (2008, pp. 54-5) provides a good example here.
-A grounded theory study of recovery from drug addiction finds that individuals with spiritual beliefs appear more likely to manifest a 'natural recovery' without formal treatment.
-Further sampling of individuals who have experienced 'natural recovery' would explore whether they had also used formal treatment and the extent of their spiritual beliefs.
+Padgett (2017, pp. 69) provides a good example here.
+A grounded theory study of young people who left foster care revealed that those individuals who reconnected with their birth family had more positive views of their future.
+Further inclusion of this sampling group would 'yield a deeper understanding of why this might be the case'.

 Having presented different sampling techniques, I also suggest that because of the complexity of the issues being researched, qualitative researchers will often make use of more than one sampling technique in a piece of research.
-The important thing to remember, as Patton (2002, p.
-242) tells us, is that 'the underlying principle that is common to all these strategies is selecting information-rich cases-cases from which one can learn a great deal about matters of importance and therefore worthy of in-depth study'.
+The important thing to remember, as Patton (2015, p.
+308) tells us, is that 'the underlying principle that is common to all these strategies is selecting information-rich cases-cases from which one can learn a great deal about matters of importance and therefore worthy of in-depth study'.